Skip to content

 The Non-Compete Reality in 2026: Pivot to Non-Solicits

-The regulatory landscape for restrictive covenants has shifted violently over the last 24 months.
-While the Federal Trade Commission (FTC) withdrew its appeal of the nationwide non-compete ban in late 2025, effectively killing the federal blanket prohibition, the war has moved to the state level.
+The regulatory landscape for restrictive covenants has shifted over the last 24 months.
+As of 2026, the federal non-compete rule is not in effect after court vacatur and the FTC's decision to accede to that vacatur.
+The practical diligence question has moved to state law, role scope, and whether each covenant is narrowly drafted enough to survive review.
 Relying on a generic, 50-state non-compete template is now a liability, not a protection.

 The "Blue Pencil" Risk

-In many jurisdictions (like California, Minnesota, and Oklahoma), non-competes are void against public policy.
-In others, courts refuse to "blue pencil" (rewrite) bad contracts—they simply toss them out.
-Smart acquirers in 2026 prioritize Non-Solicitation agreements over Non-Competes.
-A tight, enforceable ban on poaching customers and colleagues is worth 10x more than a broad, unenforceable ban on working in the industry.
+In many jurisdictions, including California, Minnesota, and Oklahoma, employee non-competes are broadly restricted or void against public policy.
+In others, courts may or may not reform overbroad provisions.
+Smart acquirers in 2026 prioritize non-solicitation and confidentiality agreements over broad non-competes.
+A tight, enforceable restriction on soliciting customers and colleagues is more useful than a broad ban on working in the industry.

-Strategic Pivot: Review your agreements for "over-breadth."
-If you ban a junior salesperson from working for "any competitor globally," you have likely invalidated the contract.
-Narrow the scope to "soliciting customers they personally worked with" to pass due diligence.
+Strategic Pivot: Review your agreements for over-breadth with counsel.
+If you ban a junior salesperson from working for "any competitor globally," you have created diligence risk.
+Narrow the scope to customer relationships, confidential information, and solicitation activity that the company can reasonably protect.

 Visual diagram showing the difference between single-trigger and double-trigger stock vesting acceleration.